Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Phenomenology of ELM suppression and data analysis

 To achieve and sustain the H-mode regime at high plasma beta, a total of 2.7~MW of auxiliary heating was applied, consisting of 1.35~MW of NBI and 1.35~MW of ECRH.
 The NBI system was active from $t = 4.0$~s to $10.0$~s, while the ECRH system provided continuous heating from $t = 0.0$~s to $10.9$~s, fully covering the impurity injection window.

-The active control of ELMs was investigated using a localized impurity gas injection system.
-A gas mixture of 50\% N\(_2\) and 50\% D\(_2\) was injected from the low-field side (LFS) midplane during the interval $t = 5.0$--$6.0$~s.
-Although puffing commenced at $t = 5.0$~s, a rise in Nitrogen radiation was observed at $t = 5.3$~s due to a $\sim 0.3$~s delay in the feeding line.
-Throughout the pulse, the line-averaged electron density was maintained essentially flat via feedback control.
-However, ECE measurements indicate that the plasma temperature increased at core and edge, across the entire profile, with a more apparent rise in the core region.
+Nitrogen seeding was applied using a localized impurity gas injection system.
+A gas mixture of 50\% N$_2$ and 50\% D$_2$ was injected from the low-field side midplane during the commanded puff interval of $t = 5.0$-$6.0$~s.
+The actual impurity arrival in the plasma was identified from the boundary AXUV channel 59 and the EUV nitrogen radiation signal.
+The increase of boundary AXUV and nitrogen radiation indicate that N$_2$ entered the plasma at approximately 5.25~s, corresponding to a delay of about 0.25~s from the gas inlet to the plasma.
+Therefore, the shaded region in Fig.~\ref{fig:discharge} denotes the time interval after impurity penetration into the plasma.

-Following $N_2$ injection, the plasma stored energy $W_{MHD}$ rose from approximately 160~kJ to 200~kJ, corresponding to a significant enhancement of $H_{98(y,2)}$ from 0.9 to 1.2.
-Concurrently, the sharp $D_\alpha$ spikes and magnetic fluctuations associated with large ELMs (typically occurring at $\sim 300$~Hz) were progressively mitigated and achieved complete suppression by $t = 6.1$~s.
-This ELM-free state persisted until $t = 7.0$~s, well after the termination of the gas pulse.
+After nitrogen entered the plasma, the line-averaged density remained nearly unchanged under feedback control, whereas the core and edge radiation increased.
+ECE measurements show that both core and edge temperatures rose during the seeding phase.
+Consistently, the plasma stored energy $W_{MHD}$ increased from approximately 160~kJ to 200~kJ, and $H_{98(y2)}$ increased from 0.9 to 1.2.
+At the same time, the $D_\alpha$ spikes and Mirnov bursts were progressively weakened and then fully suppressed at approximately 6.1~s; this ELM-free phase persisted until about 6.95~s.

-The observed confinement improvement is closely linked to a structural modification of the pedestal.
-As shown in Fig.~\ref{fig:comparison} from high resolution diagnostics, the electron temperature pedestal ($T_e$) steepens, significantly increasing the gradient $\nabla T_e$, while the density pedestal ($n_e$) gradient slightly relaxes.
-Tthis indicates a distinct decoupling of transport channels.
-The analysis in the following sections will focus on this high-confinement phase where large ELMs are robustly suppressed and the edge coherent mode (ECM) is fully developed.
+Fig.~\ref{fig:represented} further resolves the change in ELM behavior during the nitrogen-seeding sequence.
+Before impurity penetration, at around 5.2~s, the $D_\alpha$ and Mirnov signals show large, isolated bursts with an ELM repetition frequency of about 50~Hz, identifying them as Type-I ELMs; this classification is consistent with the ELITE linear stability result for the pre-seeding pedestal.
+At around 6.0~s, the burst amplitude is strongly reduced while the repetition frequency increases to about 600~Hz, indicating a transition to Type-III ELMs.
+By 6.27-6.30~s, both $D_\alpha$ spikes and Mirnov bursts are strongly suppressed, marking the ELM-free stage.

+The profile comparison in Fig.~\ref{fig:comparison} shows that ELM suppression is accompanied by improved confinement rather than pedestal degradation.
+Both electron and ion temperatures increase after nitrogen entered the plasma, whereas the electron density pedestal is slightly relaxed.
+This channel-dependent profile evolution is consistent with the increase in stored energy and $H_{98(y2)}$ shown in Fig.~\ref{fig:discharge}.
+It also argues against a simple pressure-gradient-clamping interpretation of ELM suppression.
+The following sections therefore focus on the edge coherent mode that appears during this high-confinement ELM-free phase and on its role in the nonlinear ELM-suppression mechanism.